Managing Circumferential Belt Lipectomy Surgery Scars

 Dr Bernard Beldholm GP Referral Form

-The cosmetic results and functional improvements achieved with a belt lipectomy come with a tradeoff in the form of a surgical scar.
+The results and functional benefits achieved with a Circumferential Belt Lipectomy Surgery come with a tradeoff in the form of a surgical scar.

 Nature of the Surgical Incision

-A belt lipectomy scar is a continuous line that encircles the waist.
+A Circumferential Belt Lipectomy Surgery scar is a continuous line that encircles the waist.
 The exact incision placement varies based on the surgical technique.
-Most commonly, belt lipectomies leave a scar approximately where you would normally wear a belt.
+Most commonly, a Circumferential Belt Lipectomy Surgery leaves a scar approximately where you would normally wear a belt.
+Though a scar is often left behind after deep trauma to the skin, including incisions made during surgery, surgical scars may be hidden beneath undergarments or swimsuits.

 Healing Process and Scar Formation